UTSAVS26/PyVerse/Data_Science/crypto_report_dashboard/README.md

 ## Features Overview

-Here’s the updated section with the correct URL for the live crypto dashboard:

----

-## Features Overview

 - **Top 10 Cryptos with Highest Price Increase:** Displays the top 10 cryptocurrencies that have seen the highest increase in their price in the last 24 hours.
 - **Top 10 Cryptos with Highest Price Decrease:** Displays the top 10 cryptocurrencies that have seen the largest decrease in their price in the last 24 hours.
 - **Crypto Dashboard:** A live crypto dashboard provides a real-time view of cryptocurrency market data.
 Check it out [here](https://crypto-live-dashboard.streamlit.app/).